 New Year’s Good Luck Meal

-The first thing on the agenda for 2018 is preparing that “good luck” traditional supper of black-eyed peas, greens, cornbread, and ham hocks.
+The first thing on the agenda for the New Year is preparing that “good luck” traditional supper of black-eyed peas, greens, cornbread, and ham hocks.
 This tradition started in the late 1700s and continues today in the South.
 I went to the new Publix, which is less than a mile from my house, to pick up dried black-eyed peas, ham hocks and greens to cook.
 It is not a problem to cook those dried beans with the rapid soak method since in an hour they are recipe ready.

 Met some other folks purchasing groceries to cook the same meal, however, they were unsure what pork to add to the beans, and did not know about my rapid soak method, so at that moment I decided to share in today’s post my delicious black-eyed peas recipe and the rapid soak method.